INSANE-CLUTCH/TIMENEST/README.md

 We have developed a method for storing conditions specified by the user in the prompt and saving them into a file.
 This storage allows the chatbot to remember the user’s previous constraints and provide more relevant suggestions in the future.

-### Advanced Technique:
+**Advanced Technique:**

-To avoid reviewing similar conditions repeatedly, we use **Semantic Search** to identify and eliminate sentences with a similarity level above a certain threshold (threshold = 0.88).
+To avoid reviewing similar conditions repeatedly, we use **Semantic Search** to identify and eliminate sentences with a similarity level above a certain threshold.

 ## Function 4: Loading Constraints

 When the user requests suggestions or reschedules a task, the chatbot will utilize the previously saved constraints to provide appropriate recommendations.
 This helps the chatbot give more personalized responses, accurately meeting the user's needs based on the stored information.

----

-These techniques not only help improve the chatbot's accuracy and personalization but also extend its ability to handle complex and diverse user scenarios.